parrt/msds501/labs/hello.md

 ## Scripting Python

-Go to a suitable directory (folder) on your disk, or create one, such as `/Users/YOURID/msan501/inclass`. (**Do not use spaces in any of your directory or file names...ever!**) Now create a **text file** called `hello.py` that contains exactly one line:
+Go to a suitable directory (folder) on your disk, or create one, such as `/Users/YOURID/msan501/inclass`. (**Do not use spaces in any of your directory or file names...ever!**) Now create a **text file** called `hello.py` in that directory that contains exactly one line:

 ```python
 500+1
 ```

+Use the editor of your choice, though `nano` is a good one because you will be able to use it on remote servers when we do cloud computing.
+Sublime and TextEdit.app also work.

-This is exactly what you typed in first in the interactive Python shell.
-Save the file in the `inclass` directory.
+That "code" is exactly what you typed in first in the interactive Python shell.
+Save the file in your `inclass` directory or whatever your calling.

-Here are solutions to  the most common errors:

-1. Do not put `.txt` at the end of the file name; it must be `.py`
-2. Do NOT use M$ Word or any other word processor; You think it's text but it's not.
-There are lots of text editors out there including Mac's `TextEdit.app`.
-Just make sure save as plain text not "rich text".
-There are also plenty of text editor such as [Sublime](https://www.sublimetext.com/) and [TextMate](https://macromates.com/).
-(If you are really hard-core, you will learn `vi` or `emacs`, which you will see me use in class.)
-You can also use `nano` from the command line for editing directly in the command line window.

-Once you get the Python file written to the disk, you should be able to jump to that directory using `cd` (change directory) from the commandline:
+Once you get the Python file written to the disk using your editor, you should be able to jump to that directory using `cd` (change directory) from the commandline:

 ```bash
 $ cd /Users/YOURID/msan501/inclass